Skip to main content

 Commercial Auto Covered Auto Symbols Explained

 Your Florida guide to ISO symbols 1–9 and 19.
-Understanding which symbols your business needs can save thousands and prevent dangerous coverage gaps.
+Understanding which symbols appear on each coverage part can help prevent certificate, quote, and claim surprises.

 Commercial Auto Symbols at a Glance

-• Symbols 8 and 9 cover hired and non-owned vehicles — critical when employees use personal cars for work
+• Symbols 8 and 9 matter when the business rents, borrows, hires, or has employees using personal cars for work.

 The ISO (Insurance Services Office) commercial auto policy uses numbered "covered auto designation symbols" to define which vehicles are covered under each coverage section—liability, collision, comprehensive, and more.
 Different symbols can apply to different coverage parts of the same policy.